 Although airbags are meant to protect us during a car accident, many persons find that they become injured due to the high impact of the bag’s deployment.
 If you or a loved one is seeking free legal advice after suffering from airbag injuries, our attorneys are here to help.

-At the law offices of Gordon & Doner we are committed to fighting for the rights of the injured to ensure that they receive the MAXIMUM amount of compensation they deserve. our lawyers have more than 150 years of combined legal experience and have the knowledge and resources needed to build a strong case for you.
+At the law offices of Gordon & Partners we are committed to fighting for the rights of the injured to ensure that they receive the MAXIMUM amount of compensation they deserve.
+Our personal injury lawyer s have more than 150 years of combined legal experience and have the knowledge and resources needed to build a strong case for you.

 We have offices located throughout Florida and are pleased to serve the following areas: